-Africanized "killer" bees looks so much like a regular honeybee
+Africanized "killer" bees looks so much like regular honeybees that

-that the only way to tell the two apart is by measuring their
+the only way to tell the two apart is by measuring their bodies.
+A

-bodies.
-A dangerous stinging insect, Africanized bees have
+dangerous stinging insect, Africanized bees have been known to

 These bees defend their colony and attack when threatened.